 A: Yes, there will be duplicate entries for some codes.

-Many codes do not have a “code paper” that describes the code.
-Those that do, it makes sense to cite that paper.
-We seek to make codes citable even when they do not have such a paper.
+Many codes do not have a “code paper” that describes the code; we seek to make codes citable even when they do not have such a paper.

-On citations, we will have to see how they go.
 Does the community need one consistent way of citing codes and if so, who's responsible for determining what that is?
 The ASCL provides one option; it’s not intended to compete with journals, however, but rather to complement them.
-The important thing is having a reliable way to let people know what was used, and how to find it; the community appears to have created a citation standard for ASCL entries.
+The important thing is having a reliable way to let people know what was used, and how to find it, and it was the community that created a citation standard for ASCL entries.

 Q. Some codes are in a continuous development cycle, and because they are open source and/or collaborative efforts, can no longer be viewed as credited only to the individuals who first created the codes; does that mean that the record, in both ADS and ASCL, should be updated with new information, wherein each contributor be listed?
 (Adapted from AstroBetter comments 2, 3, 4, and 7.)